---

 - Style files (`.sty`, `.cls`)

-Read the API key from the project `.env` file — the variable is `INTDEV_IMAGE_UPLOAD_API_KEY`.
+Read the API key from the project `.env` file.
+The variable is `INTDEV_IMAGE_UPLOAD_API_KEY`.
 This is a real key that works for presigned-URL uploads to the VMAX S3 bucket.

 ```bash